ditpowuh/react-squiggly-glitch/README.md

 Check out the demo [here](https://react-squiggly-glitch.ditpowuh.com/) to see and play around with the different effects.

 ### Usage
-To use the component, first import `SquigglyGlitch` into your file:
+To use the component (the main one), first import `SquigglyGlitch` into your file:
 ```tsx
 import {SquigglyGlitch} from "react-squiggly-glitch";
 ```